How do I make an appointment?

 Yes, the cost of your Whole Body Scan is inclusive of all the taxes.

-Which machine do you use for taking an MRI scan?
+What type of machine do you use for MRI scans?

-We use both 1.5T and 3T machines to optimize the benifits of both the machines.
+We use both 1.5T and 3T machines to optimize the benefits of both machines.
 While 1.5T machines are used for comprehensive Whole Body MRI, 3T are used for detailed scans of specific body parts, i.e. knee joints & brain.

 Does your MRI procedure involve radiation?